TristanoSuriani/domain-modeling-presentation/README.md

-# CSV Parser TDD Kata

-Domain modelling presentation - examples
+# Domain modelling presentation - a little live coding

 <hr>

 # From anemic to rich